DAP2022/DataScienceTrainingCurriculum/Critical_Thinking/AI_Literacy/assignments/problem_set2.md

   **Ai Workflow Reflection Portfolio**
 ----------------
 **Portfolio Goal:** By the end of the week, you will create a personalized Ai Fluency Protocol informed by observations, analyses, and experiments conducted throughout the course.
 Each day's activities will contribute to the final Ai Fluency Protocol!
-- Participants use one of ChatGPT or Claude (for consistency)
+- Participants use one of ChatGPT or Claude or your favourite LLM (use just the same one for all 5 assignments for comparison consistency)
 - Participants pick one real task from their own work and revisit that one category throughout the week.
-Here are the four categories:
+Here are the four broad categories that may be relevant to JAX:
-  1. Research understanding
+  **1. Research understanding**
-      -	Examples: summarize a paper, explain a method, identify limitations
+      -	Examples: summarize a paper, explain a method, identify limitations **2.
+Writing & Communication**
-  2. Writing & Communication
-      -	Examples: email drafting, editing, presentation preparation
+      -	Examples: email drafting, editing, presentation preparation **3.
+Data & Analysis**
-  3. Data & Analysis
-      - Examples: coding, statistical interpretation, visualization
+      - Examples: coding, statistical interpretation, visualization **4.
+Learning & Education**
-  4. Learning & Education
       - Examples: tutoring, concept explanations, study planning
 - Include at least one prompt, output excerpt, screenshot, or interaction example _that supports your analysis for each day_ in your answer.
 -------------